 Background

-Even today, with the competition from the Internet and other digital wizardry, books can still inspire people of all ages.
-I am delighted to have been given the opportunity to write 13 books (11 about astronomy and space exploration), including the award-winning DK Guide to Space (see photo), which has recently been revised and updated with some spectacular new images.
+Even today, with the competition from the Internet and other digital wizardry, books can inspire people of all ages.
+I am delighted to have been given the opportunity to write 15 books (13 about astronomy and space exploration), including the award-winning DK Guide to Space (see photo), which was later revised and updated with some spectacular new images.

 I was the Consultant Editor for the Jane's Space Systems and Industry website and annual publication - one of the leading sources of information on all aspects of the global space industry - from May 2007 until May 2018.
 I have also acted as consultant / editor for many other books and space-related media.

-My latest books are Rosetta: The Remarkable Story of Europe's Comet Explorer (Springer Praxis 2021), and Exploring the Solar System (Wiley-Blackwell 2012, revised edition published in 2020).
+Other recent books are Solar Surveyors: Observing the Sun From Space (Springer-Praxis, 2022), Rosetta: The Remarkable Story of Europe's Comet Explorer (Springer-Praxis, 2021), and Exploring the Solar System (Wiley-Blackwell, 2012, revised edition published in 2020).

 I have reviewed many books for The Observatory magazine and been an adviser or consultant for books such as Factivity Space (published by Parragon in 2016), which won a gold award in the Junior Design Awards, and various publications by Dorling Kindersley, such as Escape From Earth (by Peter Ackroyd), Space Revealed and e.explore Space Travel.